huawei-noah/SMARTS/ultra/docs/rllib.md

 ## Summary

-We have integrated Ray's Reinforcement Learning framework inside ULTRA to cater users whom are familiar with RLlib.
-We have blended ULTRA's environment and agent specifications inside RLlib's configuration to allow their policies to interact in our environment.
-We currently support RLlib's PPO policy and the plan is to add provision for SAC, DDPG and DQN.
+We have integrated Ray's Reinforcement Learning framework inside ULTRA to cater to users who are familiar with RLlib.
+We have blended ULTRA's environment and agent specifications inside RLlib's configuration to allow their policies to interact with the ULTRA environment.
+We currently support RLlib's PPO policy, but plan to support SAC, DDPG and DQN.

 ## Setup

-To use the RLlib functionality inside ULTRA, you must have the ultra-rl>=0.2.
+To use RLlib with ULTRA, you must have the ultra-rl>=0.2.
 If you have not followed the setup guide for ULTRA, here is a [link](docs/setup.md) to it

 ## Training agents